History History

 The battle of Clontarf

-On April 23, 1014 the battle of Clontarf took place against the Vikings and their allies.
-Victory of the Irish led by Brian Boru, their High King, which will sign the end of the Viking conquest.
-Despite the victory over the Vikings, Brian Boru was killed in battle.
-The conquest of the throne of High King of Ireland by the Wren will pulverize the Irish union.
+On April 23, 1014, the Battle of Clontarf took place against the Vikings and their allies.
+Victory for the Irish led by Brian Boru, their High King, marked the end of the Viking conquest.
+Despite the victory over the Vikings, Brian Boru is killed in battle.
+The Wren's conquest of the Irish High King's throne shattered the Irish union.

-The Viking Sigtrygg had remained king of Dublin after the defeat of Clontarf and had continued to war with other northern territories, Meath, Wicklow, Ulster, even to the coast of Wales, even coming into conflict with rival northern kings, notably in Cork and Waterford.
-His death will still leave a great void that the rivalry of the kings of Irish regions will not be able to fill.
+The Viking Sigtrygg had remained King of Dublin after the defeat at Clontarf and had continued to wage war with other northern territories, Meath, Wicklow, Ulster, even as far as the coast of Wales, even coming into conflict with rival Nordic kings, notably in Cork and Waterford.
+His death left a gaping hole that the rivalry of the kings of the Irish regions failed to fill.

 1306 - 1400